olacloud/Jenkins-Pipeline-to-build-React-APP-and-deploy-to-Kubernetes-deployment/README.md

-Jenkins CI/CD Pipeline to build a React APP and deploy to a Kubernetes deployment Jenkins CI/CD Pipeline to orchestrate building a React application with the Node Package Manager (npm) and deploy it to a Kubernetes deployment.
+# Jenkins CI/CD Pipeline to build a React APP and deploy to a Kubernetes deployment.
+Jenkins CI/CD Pipeline to orchestrate building a React application with the Node Package Manager (npm) and deploy it to a Kubernetes deployment.

 We will